-The following is a summary of some important U.S. federal income tax issues that affect the Funds and their shareholders.
+The following is a summary of certain important U.S. federal income tax issues that affect the Funds and their shareholders.
 The summary is based on current tax laws, which may be changed by legislative, judicial or administrative action.
 You should not consider this summary to be a comprehensive explanation of the tax treatment of the Funds, or the tax consequences of an investment in the Funds.
 More information about taxes is located in the SAI.
+This summary does not apply to shares held in an IRA or other tax-qualified plans, which are generally not subject to current tax.
+Transactions relating to shares held in such accounts may, however, be taxable at some time in the future.